wp-plugins/portfolio-mgmt/readme.txt

 = Does Portfolio Mgmt. come with any widgets? =
 Yes.
 Portfolio Mgmt. comes with 1 widget for displaying up to 10 of your most recently published portfolio posts in any widget ready area.

+= Is the plugin translatable? =
+Yes.
+If you have translated the plugin into your language, please send the translation files to [hello@heavyheavy.com](hello@heavyheavy.com) for inclusion in future releases.

 == Screenshots ==